The objective of this lesson is to demonstrate that the rudder yaws the glider and does not turn it.

 The aim is to keep the yaw string centralised – but we’ll come on to that shortly.

-This demonstration is in a valley, in calm conditions, flying a Standard Cirrus.
-There is no need to practice this exercise – it is intended as a demonstration, and not an example of how you should fly!
+There is no need to practise this exercise – it is intended as a demonstration, and not an example of how you should fly!

 Further Reading and References